scikit-maad/scikit-maad/docs/sphinx/_auto_examples/1_basic/plot_audio_representation.rst

 signal characteristics.
 In this introductory example we will load an audio signal, apply basic transformations to better understand its features in time and frequency.

+Load an audio file and plot the waveform

 .. code-block:: default